Traces

 Server and client attributes

-These attributes may be used to describe the client and server in a connection-based network interaction, where one side (the client) initiates the connection.
-This covers all TCP network interactions since TCP is connection-based, and one side initiates the connection (an exception is made for peer-to-peer communication over TCP where the user-facing surface of the protocol or API doesn't expose a clear notion of client and server).
-This also covers UDP network interactions where one side initiates the interaction, for example, QUIC (HTTP/3) and DNS.
+These attributes may be used to describe the client and server in a connection-based network interaction where there is one side (the client) that initiates the connection.
+This covers all TCP network interactions since TCP is connection-based and one side initiates the connection (an exception is made for peer-to-peer communication over TCP where the "user-facing" surface of the protocol / API does not expose a clear notion of client and server).
+This also covers UDP network interactions where one side initiates the interaction, e.g. QUIC (HTTP/3) and DNS.

 Server attributes